mantidproject/mantid/docs/source/interfaces/diffraction/SCD Event Data Reduction.rst

 To actually load a selected file, press the apply button at the bottom of the tab.
-This will take a little while depending on the file size, but you can watch the progress bar on the the GUI and note what workspaces have been created, to see how it is progressing.
+This will take a little while depending on the file size, but you can watch the progress bar on the GUI and note what workspaces have been created, to see how it is progressing.

 Find Peaks